+Beginning Inventory

+This refers to the value of the food inventory at the beginning of the month.

+Food Received

-Beginning Inventory This refers to the value of the food inventory at the beginning of the month.
-Food Received This is the category for the dollar value of raw foods, oils, spices, condiments, and other edible goods received for the foodservice program during the accounting period.
-If schedule E-5 is used, the category includes both purchased food and donated commodities.
-Ending Inventory This refers to the value of the food inventory at the end of the month.
-If the school district is calculating a single inventory, the value includes both purchased food and donated commodities.
-Rebates This item refers to money received from a company as an incentive to use a product.
+This is the category for the dollar value of raw foods, oils, spices, condiments, and other edible goods received for the foodservice program during the accounting period.
+If schedule E-5 is used, the category includes both purchased food and USDA donated foods.

+Ending Inventory

+This refers to the value of the food inventory at the end of the month.
+If the school district is calculating a single inventory, the value includes both purchased food and USDA donated foods.

+Rebates

+This item refers to money received from a company as an incentive to use a product.
 If the rebate is received during the year in which the food is purchased, it is recorded as a reduction to food cost.
 Rebates from the prior school year are recorded as revenue.

+USDA Donated Foods Processing Fees

-Commodity Processing Fees These are fees paid to commercial food processors for processing USDA commodity foods into more convenient forms.
-They do not include the value of the donated commodity food.
-Beginning Commodity I nventory This is the value of donated commodities in storage at the beginning of the month.
-Value of Commodities R Received This is the assigned value by USDA for donated commodity items received during the accounting period.
-Ending Commodity Inve 45
+These are fees paid to commercial food processors for processing USDA donated foods into more convenient forms.
+They do not include the value of the USDA donated foods.

-Expenditures
+Beginning USDA Donated Foods Inventory

+This is the value of USDA donated foods in storage at the beginning of the month.

+Value of USDA Donated Foods Received

+This is the assigned value by USDA donated food items received during the accounting period.

+Ending USDA Donated Foods Inventory

+This is the value of USDA donated foods in storage at the end of the month.

-General Opera ting & Food Production For the period of on Supplies
+Expenditures General Operating & Food Production Supplies For the period of

 General Operating

 463 Food Service Supplies \$

 469 Other Processing Supplies \$

 471 Office Supplies \$

 479 Other General Supplies \$

-Tota I General Operating Expense \$
+Total General Operating Expense \$

-464 Food Production Supplies \$

-Total All Supplies \$
+464 Food Production Supplies Total All Supplies \$ \$